pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 The order of overiding works like this:

-1. PyBlosxom looks for flavour files that came with PyBlosxom
+1. Pyblosxom looks for flavour files that came with Pyblosxom
-2. PyBlosxom starts at the root of the flavourdir and looks for flavour files there.
-If there are some, then these files override the files PyBlosxom has found so far.
+2. Pyblosxom starts at the root of the flavourdir and looks for flavour files there.
+If there are some, then these files override the files Pyblosxom has found so far.
-3. PyBlosxom iterates through category directories in the flavourdir if there are any that are parallel to the datadir and looks for flavour directories there.
+3. Pyblosxom iterates through category directories in the flavourdir if there are any that are parallel to the datadir and looks for flavour directories there.
 If there are some, then those files override the files it has so far.